consistent-milk12/docs-md/generated_docs/object/read/index.md

 - `fn symbols(&self) -> <Self as >::SymbolIterator`

   Get an iterator for the symbols in the table.

+  This may skip over symbols that are malformed or unsupported.

 - `fn symbol_by_index(&self, index: SymbolIndex) -> Result<<Self as >::Symbol>`

   Get the symbol at the given index.

+  The meaning of the index depends on the object file.

+  Returns an error if the index is invalid.

 #### Implementors